 Cover-to-cover, full image backfile of the New York Times from the first issue through 2019.

 New York Times website.
 To access articles beyond the 10 per month that NYT makes freely available, use Lafayette's "passes": visit NYTimes.com/passes and use your Lafayette email address to create an account and/or log on.
 After registering, students have full access through December of their graduation year.
 Faculty and staff will claim a pass that can be renewed after 4 years.

 Digital collection of early English news media from the 17th and 18th centuries.
 Includes an extensive collection of English newspapers as well as pamphlets, broadsides, and periodicals.

 Extensive macroeconomic time series data for OECD countries and non-OECD zones.
 Includes historical statistics as well as projections extending two years beyond the current date.

 Searchable version of the Oxford English Dictionary, which traces the origins and usage of English words.

 Provides access to 1.7 million scanned versions of books, courtesy of the Internet Archive.
 You can read the books page-by-page in a browser or download them to your device.
 Here is a brief tutorial on how to use the Open Library.

 Searchable online library of freely available college-level textbooks in a variety of disciplines.

-Small collection of ebooks and audiobooks that can be download and read on the OverDrive app, a Kindle, or any device that reads the EPUB format.
+Small collection of ebooks and audiobooks that can be downloaded and read on the OverDrive app (Libby), a Kindle, or any device that reads the EPUB format.
 These books tend to be more general interest, less academic in nature than ebooks in our other collections.